Collaboration Can Save Lives says Orlando Collaborative Divorce Attorney Arthur J. Grossman III, J.D., LL.M.

-That’s what the billboard read.
-Our Orlando Health Heart Institute is celebrating Heart Health Awareness Month and this is one of its slogans.
+I am an Orlando collaborative divorce attorney and I was on my way to work when I saw it on the billboard.
+Our Orlando Health Heart Institute is celebrating Heart Health Awareness Month and this is one of its slogans…”Collaboration Can Save Lives.”
 This catch-phrase is referring to the power of collaboration between medical professionals and doctors and patients – a life-saving dynamic.

 When I saw the slogan, I instantly thought of collaborative divorce.
 While the choice to use this non-litigated settlement process instead of litigation may not be a choice of life over death, I contemplated how collaborative divorce could save lives in the metaphorical sense.

 For those of you new to the subject of collaborative divorce, it is an alternative to litigation in which both spouses contractually commit to respectful, constructive communication.
 They commit to taking transparent and constructive action to reach a mutually agreeable resolution.
 I have been an Orlando collaborative divorce attorney since 2011 and I have seen the collaborative divorce process help many families.

 The couple is assisted and encouraged by a team of collaboratively trained professionals consisting of their lawyers, a neutral mental health professional and a neutral financial planner.
 During this process, the groundwork can be laid for successful and constructive co-parenting.

 How, you may ask could this possibly save my metaphorical life or the metaphorical life of my children, let alone the metaphorical life of my soon-to-be ex-spouse?
 Furthermore, why would I even want to make things easier on my spouse?